- Please submit your proposal for a talk above.

 Choose a theme

 Portfolio pieces are standard, but by no means required.
 Some of the most crowd-pleasing presentations are about what the presenter does outside the studio.
 If you can tell it in a compelling way, you can tell it at PechaKucha.
 But please don’t stand silent in front of the crowd if you don’t have a good story to tell.
+The most resounding feedback we get from our audience is to steer clear of any sort of promotion.
+They are more curious and interested in what fuels the fire, what they don't know, the surprises that you found for yourself.
 So…

 Tell a story